Brentford 2-2 Chelsea: Axel Disasi header rescues point for Blues and cancels out Yoane Wissa stunner

 They almost led two minutes later when Vitaly Janelt hit the foot of the right post, but Chelsea could have easily been ahead too when Cole Palmer put wide after a surging run from Gusto.

-It appeared a costly miss when Reguilon's cross from the left popped up off Frank Onyeka in the box and Wissa leapt into the air and acrobatically volleyed home.
+It appeared a costly miss when Reguilon's cross from the left popped up off Frank Onyeka in the box and Wissa leapt into the air and acrobatically volleyed home, prompting the Chelsea fans to turn against their manager.

 Chelsea manager Mauricio Pochettino said in his post-match press conference: